adonisjs/tooling-config/README.md

 - [@adonisjs/tsconfig](./packages/typescript-config/) - Typescript configuration for AdonisJS applications and packages.
   - `@adonisjs/tsconfig/tsconfig.base.json` - Common configuration for all projects.
   - `@adonisjs/tsconfig/node-esm.json` - Configuration for NodeJS ESM projects.
 Extends from `tsconfig.base.json`.
 Useful for AdonisJS 6 projects.

+## Eslint custom rules

+- `@adonisjs/prefer-lazy-controller-import` - Prefer lazy imports for controllers.
+This will help for keeping a fast boot time for your application.
+Rule is auto-fixable so as soon as you save the file, it will convert the standard import to a lazy one.